RahulKumarJagat/Splunk-SOAR-Pipeline/README.md

+I can help you add the image placeholders for the lab documentation you provided.

+Since you asked for a text-only README file, I will insert the image tags in the appropriate sections, as you requested in your original prompt.
+These tags act as placeholders for where you would visually demonstrate your work.

+Here is the updated README text with the image tags inserted:

 ## 🛡️ Splunk SOAR Pipeline: Advanced Threat Enrichment Lab (L3)

 This project demonstrates an **Advanced (Level 3) Security Orchestration, Automation, and Response (SOAR)** solution.
 It integrates essential security and ticketing tools within a private Docker network, focusing on automated decision-making and real-time threat enrichment.